snair2001/MusicPy/README.md

         // With this
         idl-build = ["anchor-lang/idl-build", "anchor-spl/idl-build"]
         ```
-    *  In the `./programs/anchor/src/lib.rs` file, paste the code from `src/contracts/smartcontract.rs` file from my repository except the line-
+    *  In the `./programs/anchor/src/lib.rs` file, paste the code from `src/contracts/smartcontract.rs` file from this repository except the line-
        ```rust
        declare_id!("8VUfy12GD5yhKAcb7zdkAmjGyiMZVq5ce2zMNyi31Bra");
        ```